yugabyte/yugabyte-db/docs/content/v1.1/secure/tls-encryption/_index.md

 {{< note title="Note" >}}

-TLS encryption is only supported in [Yugabyte DB Enterprise Edition](https://www.yugabyte.com/enterprise-edition/).
+TLS encryption is only supported in [YugabyteDB Enterprise Edition](https://www.yugabyte.com/enterprise-edition/).
 {{< /note >}}

-Yugabyte DB uses OpenSSL (native to Linux/BSD operating systems) in order to perform TLS encryption.
-You can configure Yugabyte DB to encrypt all network communication.
+YugabyteDB uses OpenSSL (native to Linux/BSD operating systems) in order to perform TLS encryption.
+You can configure YugabyteDB to encrypt all network communication.
 The following communication is encrypted:

 * Server to server (for example, between YB-Masters and YB-TServers)
 * Client to server (including connecting to the cluster using a command line shell)

 Note that YEDIS does not currently support TLS encryption, however this is on the roadmap.
 Please [open a GitHub issue](https://github.com/yugabyte/yugabyte-db/issues) if this is of interest.

-In this section, we will look at how to setup a 3 node Yugabyte DB cluster with TLS encryption enabled.
+In this section, we will look at how to setup a 3 node YugabyteDB cluster with TLS encryption enabled.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">